 (This section was inspired by Peter Norvig’s notebook on probabilities and paradoxes.)

-def petersburg_finite(limit): payoff = 1 while numpy.random.uniform() > 0.5: payoff *= 2 if payoff > limit: payoff = limit break return payoff
+def petersburg_finite(limit): payoff = 1 while numpy.random.uniform() > 0.5: payoff *= 2 if payoff > limit: return limit return payoff

 We can calculate the expected value of playing the Saint Petersburg game against a casino which has a finite limit to their bankroll.
 The expected value is the sum of the possible payoffs multiplied by their probabilities.

 def expectation_petersburg_finite(limit): expectation = 0 payoff = 1 probability = 1 while payoff < limit: payoff *= 2 probability *= 0.5 expectation += payoff * probability return expectation

 So even with a fairly large casino bankroll of 100 million euros, the expected value of this limited game is only moderate.
 Would you pay 27€ to have the possibility to play this game?
 If not, perhaps the risk aversion explanation above remains relevant…